harvardinformatics/snakemake-workshop/develop/index.md

 Your task is to modify the `combine_counts` rule to do the following:

-0.  create a new snakefile called `dev-customization.smk` and copy over the contents of `dev-05.smk`.
+0. Create a new snakefile called `dev-customization.smk` and copy over the contents of `dev-05.smk`.
 Then we will work with the `combine_counts` rule for the next items.
-1.  modify the `shell` command to call the `combine_counts.py` script instead of using shell commands.
+1. Modify the `shell` command to call the `combine_counts.py` script instead of using shell commands.
-2.  add a parameter called `output_format` with a default value of `tsv`.
+2. Add a parameter called `output_format` with a default value of `tsv`.
-3.  add a conda environment directive that points to the `envs/combine_counts.yml` file.
+3. Add a conda environment directive that points to the `envs/combine_counts.yml` file.
-4.  add a default resource of 1 thread and 1024 MB of memory
+4. Add a default resource of 1 thread and 1024 MB of memory
-5.  run the workflow for real to make sure it works
+5. Run the workflow for real to make sure it works

 ??? success "Solution"